MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 # Connect a bot to Slack

-There are two ways in which you can configure Slack messaging app:
+You can select one of the following choices to configure a **Slack app**:

 - Use Azure Bot Service portal to connect your bot
 - Use the Slack adapter